danteWei/CSCI-3120/CSCI 3120 A1/README.md

 because I think it is unnecessary.
 ***
 The program will run on its own until it received a <code>Ctrl+C</code> command from keyboard.
-Once it received the command, it will deallocate all memories it created and then quit in 3 seconds.
+Once it receives the command, it will deallocate all memories it created and then quit in 3 seconds.

 USAGE: